ART FORMS OF KERALA

 Wall of Love - Our Customer Stories!

-Houseboat is an authentic product of Kerala.
-The basic houseboat starts with Deluxe, Luxury and Premium.
+Houseboats are categorized into Deluxe, Luxury and Premium classes.
 Deluxe houseboats will have very basic amenities.
-For a better experience, you can ask the executive to give you a premium or luxury houseboat especially during the summer season.
+While booking a tour with us, you can ask our executive for a premium or luxury houseboat especially during the summer season, for better experience.

-Yes, our packages include pick up services from the airport/railway station or bus stop.
+Yes.
+All of our packages include pick up service from the airport/railway station/ bus station.